spatie/geocoder/README.md

 composer require spatie/geocoder
 ```

-You must install this service provider
+If you are using this package with Laravel, you must install this service provider

 ```php
 // config/app.php